For Immediate Release

 PRIME will stimulate increased productivity and competitiveness in the livestock and livestock products markets, increase communities’ ability to adapt to a changing climate and increase food security and nutrition, improve alternative livelihood options through essential skills transfer including literacy and numeracy, basic employability skills, and entrepreneurship and technical training.
 PRIME will also closely monitor and evaluate and contribute to the wider knowledge of pastoral development in East Africa through targeted policy research and knowledge management initiatives.

-Mercy Corps will lead implementation of the program valued at $52 million along with international and Ethiopian partners: CARE, Kimetrica, SOS Sahel, Pastoralist Concern, Haramaya University, the Afar Integrated Sustainable Development Association, and the Aged and Children Pastoralist Association.
+Mercy Corps will lead implementation of the program valued at $52 million along with international and Ethiopian partners: CARE, Kimetrica, SOS Sahel, Pastoralist Concern, Haramaya University, the Action for Integrated Sustainable Development Association, and the Aged and Children Pastoralist Association.

 At the launch event, Weller asserted: “PRIME is designed with multiple and complementary interventions to build resilience to recurring crises, improve the livelihoods of pastoralists and the wellbeing of their families and communities, and develop the potential of the livestock market to contribute robustly to the achievement of Ethiopia’s Growth and Transformation Plan.”